LDAP, Server Schema at UIUC

 Download the latest schema file

-The LDAP schema file (in Excel format) was last updated on October 21, 2014.
+The Campus LDAP schema (in Excel format) was last updated on August 1, 2017.

 There are two different levels of availability for the information in these fields.
 These levels include: